icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 models were tested to obtain the drag characteristics of cyclically de-iced airfoils in icing conditions (refs.
 17 and 18).
-The results of these tests show that the drag and lift changes averaged over a cycle do not constitute a serious operational hazard if the length of the cy~le can be adjusted to the severity of the icing condition.
+The results of these tests show that the drag and lift changes averaged over a cycle do not constitute a serious operational hazard if the length of the cycle can be adjusted to the severity of the icing condition.

 ![Figure 20. ](/images%2FThe%20Icing%20Problem%2FFigure%2020.png)